Muhtasham/jarvis-at-home/README.md

 One could also use serverless gpus like ones from modal labs, or the endpoints offered by fal.ai, for example my sample request took 0.50 seconds and will cost `~$ 0.00029`.
 For $1 I could run this model with the same options approximately [`3507 times`](https://fal.ai/models/fal-ai/moondream/batched/playground)

-## Flow of the App

-1. **Image Input**: Provide an image to the system, along with optional text.
-2. **Visual Language Model (VLM)**: Process the image using the VLM.
-3. **Command Generation**:
-   - Generate a command via function calling, with pydantic models.
-   - Option to enable local browsing or online browsing directly at the FastAPI endpoint.
-4. **Send Command**: Send the generated command to the MultiOn API.
-5. **Action Execution**: Perform the required actions based on the command.
-6. **Task Verification**: Verify that the task is completed successfully.
-7. **Response**: Return the response.

 ## Setup